Summer Nepali Language Study

 Students applying to the Intermediate program must present documentation of prior Nepali language studies at a university or from a similarly recognized program.
 In addition, at the beginning of the program, intermediate students may be given a language placement test to verify their course level.

-For more information, please refer to the Eligibility Requirements and Admissions Process for the summer program.
+For more information, please refer to the Eligibility Requirements and Admissions Process for the summer intensive.

 Accreditation